qiy-chen/Museum-Project-2022/Customer-RESTful-Documentation.md

 HTTP Method: POST

-Description: Create a employee that is stored in the employee repository.
+Description: Create an employee that is stored in the employee repository.
 The service returns a employeeResponseDto object of the employee created.

-## Read a employee
+## Read an Employee
 URL: /employee/{id}

 Path Variable: id